Communication Sciences and Disorders

 - Enter as a Transfer - Two-to-five year program based on approved credits for advanced standing

-- Enrollment is limited to 25 students in any given academic year due to ASHA FTE guidelines.
+- Enrollment is limited in any given academic year due to ASHA accreditation guidelines.

 - Upon completion of the first year curriculum (freshman year), a minimum QPA of 3.25 in the CSD major is expected and a minimum cumulative QPA of 2.5 is required to remain in the program.
 For each subsequent semester, a CSD QPA and an overall QPA of 3.25 is expected in order to advance in the Pre-Professional Phase and the Professional Phase of the program.
 Students must achieve a minimum cumulative QPA of 3.25 by the end of the third year curriculum to transition from the Pre-Professional to the Professional Phase of the program.

 Students who do not maintain these QPAs will be placed on academic probation with a possible revised plan of study.
-An interview at the discretion of the CSD Chairperson, the Graduate Program Director, and the Clinic Director may also be required.
+An interview at the discretion of the CSD chair, graduate program director, and the clinic director may also be required.
 After one semester if the overall and/or CSD QPA does not improve, students may be dismissed from the program.
 Advisement as to other career opportunities will be provided.

-- Students who have successfully met required the liberal arts core and CSD Pre-Professional Phase coursework may apply for admission to the Professional (graduate) Phase of the CSD five-year program during the spring semester of year three.
-See Graduate Admissions for a CSD Transition Application to the Professional Phases and the due date for completion.
+- Students who have successfully met required the liberal arts core and CSD Pre-Professional Phase coursework may apply for admission to the Professional (graduate) Phase of the CSD five-year program during the spring semester of year 3.
+See Graduate Admissions for a CSD Transition Application to the Professional Phase and the due date for completion.

-- Students whose CSD QPA is between 2.33 and 3.24 and who meet the University’s minimum overall QPA requirements to earn a degree may be granted an undergraduate degree in CSD, but will not be eligible to transition to the Professional (Graduate) Phase of the 5five-year program.
+- Students whose CSD QPA is between 2.33 and 3.24 and who meet the University’s minimum overall QPA requirements to earn a degree may be granted an undergraduate degree in CSD, but will not be eligible to transition to the Professional (graduate) Phase of the 5-year program.

-- Students who earn below a C+ in any CSD graduate course or below a B– in any CSD practicum experience (Professional Phase) will be expected to develop a remediation plan with the course instructor/clinical supervisor in order to improve in those knowledge/skill areas in which the student is deemed deficient.
+- Students who earn below a B- in any CSD graduate course or below a B– in any CSD practicum experience (Professional Phase) will be expected to develop an academic/clinical support plan with the course instructor/clinical supervisor in order to improve in those knowledge/skill areas in which the student is deemed deficient.
 An acceptable mastery level, based on formative assessment, must be demonstrated in all knowledge and skills areas, according to the current ASHA certification standards.
-In addition, a grade of B– or better or an “S” for any practicum experience is required to advance to the next experience in the sequence.

-- Graduate Record Examination (GRE) test scores and official undergraduate transcripts.
+- Submission of Graduate Record Examination (GRE) test scores and official undergraduate transcripts.

 - Two letters of recommendation from individuals who can comment on the applicant's academic and clinical skills and potential for successful graduate study (e.g., former professors, clinical supervisors).